The Templar Landed Empire

 Provincial Commanderies: Engines of the Economy

 Beyond the high-profile castles and the Paris headquarters, the true foundation of Templar power in France lay in its provincial commanderies.
 These were self-sufficient agricultural estates, often hundreds in number, spread across every region of the kingdom.
-Commanderies like Argentan in Normandy, La Rochelle on the Atlantic coast, and Domaine d'Argens in Provence were, in effect, corporate farms run with a level of centralization and efficiency unknown in the secular world.
+Commanderies like Argentan in Normandy, Payns in Champagne (the order’s earliest foundation), La Rochelle on the Atlantic coast, and Domaine d’Argens in Provence were, in effect, corporate farms run with a level of centralization and efficiency unknown in the secular world.
 They produced grain, wine, livestock, and the all-important warhorses that the Templars shipped east.
+Each commandery was typically home to a small community of knights, sergeants, and chaplains, alongside a larger workforce of lay brothers (conversi) and paid laborers.
+The commandery church often served as a local parish, integrating the Templars into the religious life of the surrounding countryside.

 The commandery system was a marvel of medieval logistics.
 Each house reported to a provincial master, who in turn reported to the master of France.
 Surpluses from productive regions subsidized operations in less fertile areas or were liquidated into cash and sent to the Temple in Paris.
-La Rochelle deserves special mention as the order's primary Atlantic port.
-It was from here that the Templars launched their own fleet, trading wine and salt from Aquitaine for English wool and Flemish cloth.
+The Templars were pioneers in centralized accounting; records from surviving commanderies show meticulous inventories of livestock, grain, and equipment, allowing the order to allocate resources efficiently.
+The commandery of Bure-les-Templiers in Burgundy, for instance, specialized in horse breeding, while the commandery of Richerenches in Provence was a major wine producer.
 This economic network made the Templars largely self-financing, a critical advantage that allowed them to operate independently of monarchical control.
+The agricultural surplus also funded the order’s charitable activities, including the maintenance of hospitals and the provision of alms to the poor.

 The English Dominion